 Monday, February 11, 2013

-Making collages with having a feeling of extracted elements for the bags in the academy, which are ‘devotion’ and ‘indifference’.
+Making collages which have a feeling of extracted elements of the bags in the academy, which are ‘devotion’ and ‘indifference’.

 The final outfit: